valkey-io/valkey-rfc/Bloom.md

 There is growing [demand](https://github.com/orgs/valkey-io/discussions?discussions_q=+bloom+) for an (1) Open Source bloom filter feature in Valkey which is (2) compatible with the ReBloom API syntax and with existing ReBloom based client libraries.
-ValkeyBloom can help address both these requirements.
+ValkeyBloom will help address both these requirements.

 ## Design Considerations